SINTEF/dlite/doc/user_guide/exceptions.md

 _**Figure.** Example of a colourised nested error message printed to standard error._

 The initial **DLiteOtherError** means that the inner nested function *cannot read from stream*.
-As a hint, it also ask you whether *it is a regular file with read permissions?*
+As a hint, it also asks whether *it is a regular file with read permissions?*
 The colon (:) followed by *Is a directory* is a system message that DLite appends.
 The next line is appended by the calling function.
 It tells that the file (or a directory in this case) that can't be read is "/".